letheanVPN/blockchain/README.md

 The final packages are created as they are due to a historical distribution method used in china: USB Stick, CD, DVD, etc.

-We use CPack, so our pakages are self-contained, have searchable HTML documentation, and are ready to be installed on any system.
+We use CPack, so our packages are self-contained, have searchable HTML documentation, and are ready to be installed on any system.

 To skip the packing step, use `make build` as defined in the section below for Advanced Build Customization